Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 will cause all sorts of issues.

 To solve this problem, make sure your download code is in the ``prepare_data`` method in the DataModule.
-In this method we do all the preparation we need to do once (instead of on every gpu).
+In this method we do all the preparation we need to do once (instead of on every GPU).

 ``prepare_data`` can be called in two ways, once per node or only on the root node (``Trainer(prepare_data_per_node=False)``).